kekeedme/kekeedme.github.io/projects/quantumdynamics/threelevel_quantum.md

 Let us consider the case where the system starts entirely at state $\phi_1$, that is $c_1=1$ and $c_2=c_3=0$ at $t=0$.
 As stated in the introduction (equations 1.4-1.6), the states that are coupled are $\phi_1$ and $\phi_2$ , and  $\phi_2$ and $\phi_3$.
-Suppose we start with a minimum coupling valuae of $V=1$.
-At te beginning of the dynamics, population progressively transfers from state
+Suppose we start with a minimum coupling value of $V=1$.
+At the beginning of the dynamics, population progressively transfers from state
 $\phi_1$ to state $\phi_2$.
-The dynamics from the perspective of state $\phi_2$ are interesting because as this state gets populated, it transfers population back to states $\phi_1$ and to $\phi_3$, with the same coupling strength and the same energy difference
+The dynamics from the perspective of state $\phi_2$ are interesting because as this state gets populated, it transfers population back to states $\phi_1$ and to $\phi_3$, with the same coupling strength and the same energy difference.
+This particular interplay between states makes it impossible for the population at state $\phi_2$ to ever rise to 1.
+The back and forth transfer between states $\phi_1$ and $\phi_2$ allow us to observe oscillations on the population curve of $\phi_1$.
+Furthermore, the damped ocillation observed for state $\phi_1$ is due to an effective population transfer to state $\phi_3$.